inoxlang/inox/docs/language-basics.md

 ⚠️ Named patterns cannot be reassigned.

-Some named patterns are 'callable', for example if you want a pattern that matches all integers in the range 0..10 you can do the following:
+Some named patterns are callable, for example if you want a pattern that matches all integers in the range 0..10 you can do the following:
 ```
 pattern = %int(0..10)
 ```